MicrosoftDocs/VBA-Docs/api/Office.SharedWorkspace.CreateNew.md

 Creates a document workspace site on the server and adds the active document to the new shared workspace site.

+> [!NOTE]
- **Note**  Beginning with Microsoft Office 2010, this object or member has been deprecated and should not be used.
+> Beginning with Microsoft Office 2010, this object or member has been deprecated and should not be used.

 ## Syntax